 Ultimately, transformational fundraising’s advantage is that it’s sustainable with the right strategy.
 The best way to go about it is to keep your donors and sponsors engaged.
 You don’t just want them to believe in your mission and advocacy, you want them to see how their money is able to make a difference.
 So keep your supporters in the loop, provide ample documentation of any progress made with their contributions, and always communicate you and your beneficiaries’ gratitude.

-4. Invest in digital marketing
+4. Invest in Digital Marketing

 For any kind of organization to grow – business, nonprofit, or otherwise – it needs to be seen and heard.
 One of the quickest, most cost-effective ways to spread the word about a worthy cause is through digital marketing.
 That includes building a good website, running email marketing campaigns, and placing engaging content and video ads on social media.

 Before putting a sizable amount of money into digital marketing efforts, you first need to think about your nonprofit’s long-term goals.
 Do you need to drive up donations or work on member retention?
 Do you want to tap into new audiences or do you want to create more engagement with your current ones?
 Make sure you have a measurable goal and concentrate your marketing efforts there.
+You can do a trial run with a small investment to see if you need to tweak your messaging or call to action so that you increase engagement.

 We won’t cover the nitty-gritty of digital marketing for nonprofits – that’s for another day – but we will leave you with a few marketing trends that nonprofits can adapt: